 Application forms and further information are available from the Student Enquiry Counter, located in the Chancellery.
-Information is available on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.
+Information s also available on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.